A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Further Related Work

+More broadly, online matching has a spectrum of applications beyond e-commerce fulfillment, that may exhibit correlated arrival patterns, e.g., gig economy platforms \citep{dickerson2021allocation}, blood donation \citep{mcelfresh2020matching}, volunteer matching \citep{manshadi2022online}; we refer the reader to the recent monograph by~\citet{echenique2023online}.
+A limitation of our work is to focus on one-to-one matching---with the exception of the Network Revenue Management set-up of Appendix~\ref{app:generalizations}.
+Online resource allocation takes many other ``forms'' in operations management, such as multiple knapsack problems for advance scheduling~\citep{stein2020advance,keyvanshokooh2021online}.
+A relevant direction of future work is to integrate nonparametric demand models in such settings.

-Our rounding scheme for the truncated LP adds to a short list of results that provide an exact, polynomially-solvable LP to represent a certain class of implementable (randomized) allocation policies---in our context, the truncated LP is exact for a fixed query type with random demand.
-Results in this spirit include the LP formulation by~\citet{alaei2012bayesian} for the polytope of implementable interim allocation rules in multi-agent Bayesian auctions, which is essentially a polynomial-size lifted version of an earlier LP by~\citet{border1991implementation}.
-For the query-commit model of online bipartite matching, \cite{gamlath2019beating} propose an efficiently separable LP that tightly describes the distribution of implementable query-then-match policies for any fixed vertex.
-Recently, \citet{asadpour2020sequential} give an exact exponential-sized LP for the distribution of permutations over a given ground set based on Hall's matching theorem~\citep{hall1987representatives}, and develop a relaxation that can be computed in polynomial time.
-To our knowledge, these results are incomparable to ours, and we are not aware of any way to leverage existing methods for rounding the truncated LP.
+Finally, our lossless rounding adds to a sparse literature on {\em exact polynomial-time relaxations} for implementable allocation policies---in our context, the truncated LP is exact for a fixed query type with random demand.
+Results in this spirit include the LP formulation by~\citet{alaei2012bayesian} for the polytope of implementable interim allocation rules in multi-agent Bayesian auctions.\footnote{This is essentially a lifted version of an earlier LP by~\citet{border1991implementation}.
+The analogy with our work is that the approach uses a multi- to single-type reduction and the LP has exponentially many constraints.
+However, the Bayesian auction problem has a different structure.
+It does not feature online decisions, and thus, the ex-post implementation algorithm has no clear connection with our lossless rounding.
+Additionally, the exponential constraints are parametrized by agent types, rather than resources.} A well-known dependent rounding for the bipartite matching polytope is due to \citet{gandhi2006dependent}.
+For the query-commit model of online bipartite matching, \cite{gamlath2019beating} propose an efficiently separable LP that describes the distribution of implementable query-then-match policies for any fixed vertex.
+To our knowledge, however, these results have no direct implication for our models.